davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 uk_eire$length <- as.numeric(uk_eire$length)
 ```

-A final useful example is the **distance** between objects: `sf` gives us the closest distance between geometries, which might be zero if two features are touching.
+A final useful example is the **distance** between objects: `sf` gives us the closest distance between geometries, which might be zero if two features overlap or touch, as in the neighbouring polygons in our data.

 ```{code-cell} R
 st_distance(uk_eire)